aradzhabov/AbleMouse/docs/en/assemble-guide.md

 You can implement your own control scheme using physical buttons instead of touch pins.

-## Support

-This guide will be updated as questions, ideas, or new implementations are contributed by the community.
+> This guide will be updated as questions, ideas, or new implementations are contributed by the community.

-*Note: The links provided are examples.
-You can find components in your country.*